HB 269 - Credit for Military Services

 Where to start

 If you are a veteran who is considering applying to UHCL, you may meet with the Veteran Services Office to discuss military credit under HB 269.
-During your meeting, the adviser will discuss your options.
+During your meeting, the advisor will discuss your options.
 You will also receive a form that you will be able to complete in order to indicate the amount of general elective credit you would like to receive for serving in the military.
 You do not have to make a choice prior to admissions, but we strongly encourage you to make the determination early so that your decision is reflected in your degree plan from your first semester at UHCL.

 We will accept credit under HB 269 that has been granted by other institutions.
 If you have used the maximum amount of credit allowed by HB 269, UHCL will not be able to grant more credit.
 However, if you still have credits remaining, UHCL can grant you the remaining credit if is applicable to your UHCL major.